XeroOl/notitg-mirin/docs/for.md

 HELLO, THIS IS STEP 8
 HELLO, THIS IS STEP 10
 ```
 The ability to do things multiple times has many applications in programming, but it's particularly useful in mods.
-If you're working in tables (as is the case with *every* modern template), you can add lots of things to a table at the same time.
+If you're working in tables (as is the case with *every* modern template), you can add lots of things to a table at the same time. <br>
-Let's say for example, you want to move players back and forth every **4** beats, starting at beat **200**
+Let's say for example, you want to move players back and forth every **4** beats, starting at beat **200**:
 ```lua
 for i = 200, 231, 4 do
   ease {i, 2, outCubic, 100, 'z'}